PM shakes up Home Office in sweeping reshuffle after Rayner exit

 – Dame Angela moving from the Home Office to serve as a minister in the Department for Environment, Food and Rural Affairs.

-– Dame Diana, the former policing minister, will now serve as a minister in the Department for Work and Pensions.
+– Dame Diana has been replaced as policing minister by Ms Jones, and will now serve as a minister in the Department for Work and Pensions.

-– Ms Jones, who has served in both the Department for Business and Trade and the Department for Energy Security and Net Zero, has been appointed a Home Office minister.

 – Dan Jarvis has been made a Cabinet Office minister, while remaining a minister in the Home Office.